ulyngs/oxforddown/README.md

 ### Video tutorials

-I am in the process of updating the tutorial videos to v3 - I've marked below which ones are yet to be updated (they are still informative), and crossed out the ones that are now longer useful:
+I am in the process of updating the tutorial videos to v3 - I've noted below which have yet to be updated, but are still informative, and struck out those that no longer apply:

 - [Part 1: Building the entire thesis](https://youtu.be/LBHxcuCMjnk)
 - [Part 2: Building a single chapter](https://youtu.be/8vcO252Us6g)